tim-fay/Learn/README.md

 # Education
-A repo created specifically for Akvelon education purposes...
+A repo for personal education purposes.